EIOPA published new sets of questions and answers (Q&A) on guidelines, directives, and regulations applicable to insurers in Europe.

 - Answers to (EU) 2015-35—supplementing Directive 2009-138

 - Answers to (EU) No 2015-2450—templates for the submission of information to the supervisory authorities

-- Answers to guidelines on reporting and public disclosure
+- Answers to guidelines on reporting for financial stability purposes

 - Q&A on Delegated Regulations

 Keywords: Europe, EU, Insurance, Solvency II, Q&A, Delegated and Implementing Regulations, Guidelines, EIOPA